opyate/uys.io-ansible/playbooks/uys.io/roles/api/README.md

-Mostly Scala/Akka/Spray apps for now.
+Mostly Scala/Spray/Akka apps with a Redis DB.